-2.22.02: Are non-food contact equipment surfaces clean?
+5.07.02: Are non-food contact equipment surfaces clean?

-Total compliance (10 points): All equipment surfaces that make contact with product should be kept in a clean condition to avoid cross contamination.
-If the line is already running, check the line surfaces; does the debris look fresh or old?
+Total compliance (10 points): All equipment surfaces that do not make contact with product (zone 2) should be kept in a clean condition to avoid cross contamination.
 The auditor must clearly point out any issues to the auditee.
-The auditor must clearly point out any issues to the auditee.
-Food debris, bio films, excessive dust, etc., should be cleaned off equipment and facility surfaces in order to reduce the overall facility bio-burden.
+Food debris, bio films, excessive dust, etc., should be cleaned off non-food contact equipment and facility surfaces in order to reduce the overall facility bio-burden.